277

 Mona: Yes, the programmer’s on the road to Georgia in the middle of the night.
 No doubt.
 All these young people.

-Alvin: Bags in the front, bags in the back, note on the door.
+Alvin: Bags in the front of the car, bags in the back, note on the door of the apartment.

 Mona: Are your draft years over?

 Alvin: My own draft years?
 In most cases.
 I think?
 I wouldn’t be selected first.
-I would… If I was in Ukraine.
+I would go… if I was in Ukraine.

 Alvin: I know.